Lopeño in Zapata County, Texas — The American South (West South Central)

 Also see . . .

 1. Lopeño, Texas.
 Lopeño is on U.S. Highway 83 in southeastern Zapata County.
 It replaced old Lopeño and four other small farming and ranching communities-San Pedro, San José, Santa Fé and El Tigre-the residents of which were descendants of the settlers brought north in 1749 by Col. José de Escandón.
 When Falcon Dam was built in the early 1950s, the lake covered the old Lopeño site.
 The United States government had offered to move six communities to Zapata, which had pure water, sewage disposal, and new schools.
-But the community residents asked the government to build them separate communities near their farms and ranches.
-(Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+But the community residents asked the (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 3. Zapata County.
 Problems arose when the United States government proposed to relocate all of the individuals to a single site.
 Some residents chose to stay on their land.
 But when the Rio Grande flooded in August 1954, it filled the reservoir three years before the projected date and forced immediate evacuation.
 As a result, residents had to move to new towns that did not yet have water systems, schools, or much housing.
 There were also numerous problems with the compensation the government offered to those who were forced to move.
 Although residents were allowed to retain mineral rights for their original property, no mineral rights were granted on their new land.
-Consequently, residents filed a lawsuit against the United States government for just compensation.
-Hearings lasted from 1954 until 1962, when the court ruled that the plaintiffs should be paid additional money (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+Consequently, (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on July 4, 2018.
-This page originally submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 35 times since then and 5 times this year.
+It was originally submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 75 times since then and 18 times this year.
 Photos: 1, 2, 3, 4. submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.